How Mouth Tape Works

 No. Mouth tape is designed for single use only.
 For consistent hold and comfort, a new tape should be used each night.

-Mouth tape is designed to last for one continuous period of use, typically overnight, often up to 12 hours.
+Mouth tape is designed for one continuous period of use, typically overnight.
+Most people wear it for up to 12 hours before removal.

 How do you apply mouth tape correctly?

 Start with clean, dry lips.
-Close your lips, place the tape across the lips externally, and press firmly for several seconds to activate the adhesive.
+Close the lips naturally, place the tape across the outside of the lips, and press firmly for several seconds so the adhesive bonds evenly.

 How do you remove mouth tape safely?

 Peel the tape off slowly from each side.
-Using warm water can help loosen the adhesive and make removal more comfortable.
+Warm water can help loosen the adhesive and make removal more comfortable.

-Mouth tape is not a treatment for sleep apnoea.
-If you suspect sleep apnoea, seek medical assessment and evidence based treatment.
+No. Mouth tape is not a treatment for sleep apnoea.
+If you suspect sleep apnoea, seek medical assessment and evidence-based treatment.

 What are alternatives to mouth tape?